rfmejia/billing-management-play/public/assets/docs/api-docs.md

 #### Documents

-- [-] Restrict document editing to assigned user
+- [x] Restrict document editing to assigned user
 - [x] Restrict **document unlocking** to **assigned user**, or...
 - [x] ...to **admin role** (locking is unrestricted)
 - [-] Restrict document mailbox movement to assigned user **with the appropriate workflow role**